 References should be numbered consecutively in the order in which they are first mentioned in the text.
 Identify references in text, tables, and legends by Arabic numerals in parentheses.
 References cited only in tables or figure legends should be numbered in accordance with the sequence established by the first identification in the text of the particular table or figure.
-The titles of journals should be abbreviated according to the style used in Index Medicus.
-Consult the list of Journals Indexed for MEDLINE, published annually as a separate publication by the National Library of Medicine.
-The list can also be obtained through the Library's web site.
+The titles of journals should be abbreviated according to the style used in the list of Journals Indexed for MEDLINE, posted by the NLM on the Library's web site.
 Journals vary on whether they ask authors to cite electronic references within parentheses in the text or in numbered references following the text.
-Authors should consult with the journal that they plan to submit their work to.
+Authors should consult with the journal to which they plan to submit their work.